Law of Ethiopia: State Courts

 The Addis Ababa Charter established kebele (currently there are 200 kebeles).
 Social Courts used to hearing monetary and property claims by 5,000 ETB.
 These Courts decisions can be appealed through First-Instance City Courts.

 Municipal Courts

-The First Instance and Appellate Court is the cession division in municipal jurisdiction of Addis Ababa.
+The First Instance and Appellate Court is the cassation division in municipal jurisdiction of Addis Ababa.
 If needed, the Appellate Court decision brought to Federal Supreme Court, who terminate jurisdictional conflicts between federal or municipal levels.
 The Addis Ababa City Court have civil, criminal and petty offense jurisdiction, whereas the Oromia Region Government similarly implemented municipal court consisting 10,000 people.

 Law enforcement

 Ministry of Justice

 The Ministry of Justice has the largest executive power fallen under federal courts.
 The Article 23 Proclamation 471/2005 detailed about the power of Ministry of Justice: